sunaku/binman/README.markdown

 Alternatively, to have more control over the generation of your manual pages:

-  * Run `binman text` to extract manual page text from a specified script.
+  * Run binman-text(1) to extract manual page text from a specified script.
-  * Run `binman roff` to generate a UNIX manual page from a specified script.
+  * Run binman-roff(1) to generate a UNIX manual page from a specified script.
-  * Run `binman html` to generate a HTML manual page from a specified script.
+  * Run binman-html(1) to generate a HTML manual page from a specified script.

 #### From the command line